 Not to mention, pink ribbons are now seen all over and have become the uniting force for millions of women who are facing breast cancer or supporting someone with the disease.
 In 1996, Nancy Nick created a blue-and-pink ribbon to symbolize male breast cancer ribbons in honor of her late father.
 The ribbons remind others that breast cancer can affect men as well as women.

-Which is also the ribbon for Inflammatory Breast Cancer, Infant Loss Awareness, Pro-Life and Infertility too.
+The blue-and-pink ribbon also represents Inflammatory Breast Cancer, Infant Loss Awareness, Pro-Life and Infertility too.

 Although you can see waves of pink every October for Breast Cancer Awareness Month, many people don their ribbons year-round.
 There has been great strides with respect to breast cancer.
 However, about 225,000 new cases popping up each year in the United States alone.
 There’s still work to be done!Think Pink! #ThinkPink Learn about the Pink Ribbon for Breast Cancer Awareness. #BreastCancer #Pink Click To Tweet